pulumi/pulumi/docs/design/formats.md

 possibility that they will fail to compile if they perform illegal operations -- or, preferably, using a package that has already been pre-compiled using a MetaMu compiler, likely in MuPack format, in which case you are guaranteed that it will work without any unexpected difficulties.
 The MuHub contains precompiled MuPacks for easy consumption.

-It is possible to mix MetaMu and regular code in the respective source language.
-This is particularly helpful when associating runtime code to deployment-time artifacts, and is common when dealing with serverless programming.
-For example, instead of needing to manually separate out the description of a cloud lambda and its code, we can just write a lambda that the compiler will "shred" into a distinct asset that is bundled inside the cloud deployment automatically.

 Each MetaMu program is *compiled* into a MuPackage, encoded in MuPack.